mikkielt/robot.new/docs/PU.md

 Each player receives a single message containing all their characters' results:

-> Postać "Korm Blackhand" (Gracz "Achalen") otrzymuje 3.50 PU.
+> Postać "Crag Hack" (Gracz "Roland") otrzymuje 3.50 PU.
 > Aktualna suma PU tej Postaci: 48.50, wykorzystano PU nadmiarowe: 1.50

 If a player has multiple characters, each one appears as a separate paragraph.
 If a player has no webhook address, their notification is skipped (with a warning) but the PU is still applied.